Skaruts/godot_dev_tools/README.md

 # Godot Dev Toolbox

-A few handy tools for general development and debugging that coalesced into a single, easier to use addon.
-It provides a panel for easily monitoring variables, and a few functions for quick benchmarking, and 2D and 3D drawing.
+A few handy tools for general development and debugging.
+Toolbox provides a monitoring panel for easily monitoring variables, and a few functions for quick benchmarking, and 2D and 3D drawing.

-Toolbox gets around Godot's lack of support for line thickness in 3D by using stretched 3D shapes to make thick 3D lines.
+Toolbox gets around Godot's lack of support for line thickness in 3D by using 3D shapes to make thick 3D lines.